bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 ### Reference genomes and species marker genes

-High-quality reference genomes in the UHGG were defined as those with estimated completeness of &gt; 90% and contamination of &lt; 5%.
-OGFs found in &gt; 95% of high-quality reference genomes were selected as species marker genes and were used for species depth estimation, quality control, and downstream analyses.
+High-quality reference genomes in the UHGG were defined as those with estimated completeness of > 90% and contamination of < 5%.
+OGFs found in > 95% of high-quality reference genomes were selected as species marker genes and were used for species depth estimation, quality control, and downstream analyses.